harrypars0ns/a-recipe-book/README.md

 ### Acknowledgements

-- Thanks to Brian Macharia for all the help he's given me making this.
-Couldn't have done it without you.
+- Thanks to Brian Macharia.
 - Thanks to Luca from CodeInstitute for help with environment variables.